caterby/vldb2021_fauce/queries_featurization/Joins2Vec/README.md

 #### Other command line args:
 	optional arguments:
-	        -h, --help            show this help message and exit -c CORPUS,              --corpus CORPUS
+	        -h, --help              Show this help message and exit -c CORPUS,          --corpus CORPUS
-				        Path to directory containing graph files to be used for graph classification or clustering
-		-l CLASS_LABELS_FILE_NAME, --class_labels_file_name CLASS_LABELS_FILE_NAME
+				        Path to directory containing graph files to be used for graph classification or clustering -l CLASS_LABELS_FILE_NAME, --class_labels_file_name CLASS_LABELS_FILE_NAME
-				        File name containg the name of the sample and the class labels
-		-o OUTPUT_DIR, --output_dir OUTPUT_DIR
+				        File name containg the name of the sample and the class labels -o OUTPUT_DIR,      --output_dir OUTPUT_DIR
 				        Path to directory for storing output embeddings -b BATCH_SIZE,      --batch_size BATCH_SIZE
 				        Number of samples per training batch
 		-e EPOCHS,          --epochs EPOCHS
-				        Number of iterations the whole dataset of graphs is traversed
-		-d EMBEDDING_SIZE, --embedding_size EMBEDDING_SIZE
+				        Number of iterations the whole dataset of graphs is traversed -d EMBEDDING_SIZE,  --embedding_size EMBEDDING_SIZE
 				        Intended subgraph embedding size to be learnt -neg NUM_NEGSAMPLE, --num_negsample NUM_NEGSAMPLE
 				        Number of negative samples to be used for training -lr LEARNING_RATE,  --learning_rate LEARNING_RATE
-				        Learning rate to optimize the loss function --n_cpus N_CPUS       Maximum no. of cpu cores to be used for WL kernel feature extraction from graphs
-		--wlk_h WLK_H         Height of WL kernel (i.e., degree of rooted subgraph features to be considered for representation learning)
+				        Learning rate to optimize the loss function --n_cpus N_CPUS         Maximum no. of cpu cores to be used for WL kernel feature extraction from graphs --wlk_h WLK_H           Height of WL kernel (degree of rooted subgraph features to be considered for representation learning)